sjchan-ds/ProgrammingAssignment2/README.md

    https://github.com/rdpeng/ProgrammingAssignment2 to create a copy under my own account.

    I performed the following steps:

-   ** type "rdpeng/ProgrammingAssignment2" in the box "search or type a command" on the
-     command bar located at the top of the page.
+   + type "rdpeng/ProgrammingAssignment2" in the box "search or type a command" on the command bar located at the top of the page.

-   ** click "return" button on the keyboard of my PC
-     (Google-Chrome will open a new webpage https://github.com/rdpeng/ProgrammingAssignment2)
+   + click "return" button on the keyboard of my PC (Google-Chrome will open a new webpage https://github.com/rdpeng/ProgrammingAssignment2)

-   ** click the "Fork" button in the GitHub.com rdpeng/ProgrammingAssignment2 repository
+   + click the "Fork" button in the GitHub.com rdpeng/ProgrammingAssignment2 repository

 *  Clone my forked GitHub repository to my PC so that I can edit the files locally.

-   I made a local copy of the repo on my PC via the following command
+   I made a local copy of the repo on my PC via the following command:

      $git clone https://github.com/sjchan-ds/ProgrammingAssignment2.git

 * Edit the R file contained in the git repository and place my solution in  "cachematrix.R"

-  ** Open Rstudio -- change working directory to the local repo ProgrammingAssignment directory
+  + Open Rstudio -- change working directory to the local repo ProgrammingAssignment directory

-  ** Open R script file: cachematrix.R
+  + Open R script file: cachematrix.R

-  ** Edit/modify cachematrix.R  whenever I think it is necessary
+  + Edit/modify cachematrix.R  whenever I think it is necessary

-  ** (optional) edit/modify readme.md to fill in the procedures how I put my version of cachematrix.R back to my GitHub repo
+  + (optional) edit/modify readme.md to fill in the procedures how I put my version of cachematrix.R back to my GitHub repo

-* Commit your completed R file into my git repository and push your git branch to the GitHub repository under your account.
+* Commit my completed R file into my git repository and push your git branch to the GitHub repository under your account.

-  ** Use "git add": take a snapshot for add/update files that are stored in a temporary stage called "index"
+   + Use "git add": take a snapshot for add/update files that are stored in a temporary stage called "index"

      $git add -A .

-  ** Use "git commit": permanently store in the content of the index in my local repo
+   + Use "git commit": permanently store in the content of the index in my local repo

      $git commit -m "my xxth verison"

-  ** Push the permanently stored files in the repo to the GitHub repo (remote repo)
+   + Push the permanently stored files in the repo to the GitHub repo (remote repo)

      $git push origin master